endroid/pdf/README.md

 ### Symfony

 When you use Symfony, the [installer](https://github.com/endroid/installer) makes sure that services are automatically wired.
-If the Snapp\Pdf service is not registered yet, make sure you create a service definition for it or install the knplabs/snappy-bundle along with the library.
+If the Snappy\Pdf service is not registered yet, make sure you create a service definition for it or install the knplabs/snappy-bundle along with the library.